 Sweet potatoes are a root vegetable that can provide a good source of fiber, vitamins, and minerals to our canine friends.

 Sweet potatoes, like the other vegetables of vibrant color, are full of antioxidants to help fight inflammation in the body.
-The beta-carotene (Vitamin A) they provide is also important for the maintenance of good vision and a healthy immune system.
+The beta-carotene (vitamin A) they provide is also important for the maintenance of good vision and a healthy immune system.

 Zucchini is another vegetable to consider for dogs.
 Although probably not the tastiest when raw, cooked zucchini does provide some protein, and many vitamins and minerals.
-Although zucchini does not provide a high level of one or even a few ingredients, it is an excellent base of vitamins and minerals from which to add additional vegetables.

 Zucchini also provides antioxidants that can help other medications and supplements to control inflammation in your dog’s body.